BrotherSam66/testgoreleaser/docs/references/pipeline.md

 }
 ```

-### bracket expression
+### Parenthesized Expression

-Bracket expressions can change operand operation precedence in binary expressions, but not associativity
+Parenthesized expressions can change the precedence of operands in binary expressions, but they cannot change the combinability.

 ```txt
 # 1 + 2 * 3 == 7